retrieve dataset from OSF repoid<-"VisiumHD_HumanColon_Oliveira"pa<-OSTA.data_load(id)dir.create(td<-tempfile())unzip(pa, exdir=td)# read 8um bins into 'SpatialExperiment'vhd8<-TENxVisiumHD( spacerangerOut=td, processing="filtered", format="h5", images="lowres", bin_size="008")|>import()# use gene s

 Weights inferred by RCTD correspond to proportions of cell types, such that they sum to 1 for a given observation (expect for rejected ones, which sum to 0):

-From the above heatmap, cluster 1 is mostly immune cells with endothelial; cluster 9 matches B cell bins; cluster 7 and 8 are likely intestinal epithelial and smooth muscle, respectively; fibroblast is common in cluster 4; tumor spans cluster 2, 5, and 6.
+From the above heatmap, cluster 5 and 7 are mostly immune cells; cluster 9 matches myeloid bins; cluster 13 and 1 are likely intestinal epithelial and smooth muscle, respectively; fibroblast is common in cluster 10; tumor spans cluster 3, 11, and 12.

 13.7 Neighborhood analysis